 New Math and Science Facility

 The math and Science Division has been moved to the new Math and Science Building that officially opened on December 15, 2010.
-The new building houses two classrooms, one research lab, and six offices.
+The new building houses two classrooms, one research lab, computer Lab and 3 Additional Labs, and six offices.
 With the new technology being offered at the Blackfeet Community College, students are able to compete with other schools in the research arena.
 Also with the new technology, equipment and space, Blackfeet Community College is more competitive while grant seeking.
 The new Math and Science building is also a great recruitment and retention tool as now students will not have to leave Blackfeet Community College to obtain research experience with the latest in technology.